karthikgenius/aut0-p1vot/README.md

 ```

 ## Custom Run
-If you want a custom payload to be choose, just go through the sourcelib/metasploit.sh source library
+* If you want a custom payload to be choose, just go through the sourcelib/metasploit.sh source library.
-You can change IP and PORT in sourcelib/networkpref.sh
+* You can change IP and PORT in sourcelib/networkpref.sh.
-And any other customization can be easily done by simply changing variable values.
+* And any other customization can be easily done by simply changing variable values.

 ## Contribution
 * If you noticed any bugs, report me in twitter: